starchevskayamaria17/uncoVir/README.md

 ## 5. Description of the pipeline

 As input files, the pipeline receives the paired-end sequencing data in fastq format.
-The pipeline can be divided into the following stages (Fig. 1):
+The pipeline can be divided into the following stages:
 #### 1. Data preprocessing.
 The *trimmomatic* tool performs preliminary cleaning of the data from adapters (the path to the file with adapters must be specified in the config file) and low-quality reads with standard parameters: SLIDINGWINDOW:6:10 LEADING:13 TRAILING:13 MINLEN:50.
 #### 2. Contamination removal.